 Teeth damaged by a cavity or by decay can have a major impact on both the aesthetics of your smile and your oral health.
 If left untreated, bacteria and decay can spread to other areas, leading to poor gum health and even tooth loss.
-Fortunately, one of our dentists, Dr. Joe McIntyre, Dr. Dan Whiting, or Dr. Kelsey Rockey, can provide a dental filling at our practice in Harrisonburg, VA, to quickly repair the compromised tooth and restore its natural shape and function.
+Fortunately, one of our dentists, Dr. Joe McIntyre or Dr. Dan Whiting, can provide a dental filling at our practice in Bridgewater and Staunton, VA, to quickly repair the compromised tooth and restore its natural shape and function.

 Why You Should Have Your Cavity Filled